NiklasGollenstede/nixos-installer/example/lib/install.sh.md

 This does my thing with these cool arguments -- duh!
 EOD
-declare-flag my-thing laser-color COLOR "Color of the laser used for my thing." function run-qemu { # 1: withThese, 2: coolArguments
+declare-flag my-thing laser-color COLOR "Color of the laser used for my thing." function my-thing { # 1: withThese, 2: coolArguments
     local withThese=$1
     local coolThings=$2
     echo "I am playing $withThese to shoot $coolArguments with ${args[laser-color]:-red} lasers!"